Post-traumatic stress disorder: Life-threatening or severe illness

+Psychosis spectrum conditions

+Research exists that demonstrates that survivors of psychotic episodes, which exist in diseases such as schizophrenia, schizoaffective disorder, bipolar I disorder, and others, are at greater risk of developing PTSD.
+This is often due to the experiences one may have during and after psychosis.
+Such traumatic experiences include, but are not limited to, experiences in psychiatric hospitals, police interactions, social stigma, and embarrassment due to psychotic behavior, suicidal behavior and attempts, distressing delusions and hallucinations, and the fear of losing control or actual loss of control.
+The incidence of PTSD in survivors of psychosis may be as low as 11% and as high at 67%.

+Cancer

+Prevalence estimates of cancer‐related PTSD range between 7% and 14%, with an additional 10% to 20% of patients experiencing subsyndromal post-traumatic stress symptoms (PTSS).
+Both PTSD and PTSS have been associated with increased distress and impaired quality of life, and have been reported in newly diagnosed patients as well as in long‐term survivors.

+The PTSD Field Trials for the Diagnostic and Statistical Manual, Fourth Edition (DSM-IV), revealed that 22% of cancer survivors present with lifetime cancer-related PTSD (CR-PTSD), endorsing cancer diagnosis and treatment as a traumatic stressor.

+Therefore, as the number of people diagnosed with cancer increases and cancer survivorship improves, cancer-related PTSD becomes a more prominent issue, so providing for cancer patients' physical and psychological needs becomes increasingly important.

 Pregnancy-related trauma

 Women who experience miscarriage are at risk of PTSD.
 Those who experience subsequent miscarriages have an increased risk of PTSD compared to those experiencing only one.
-PTSD can also occur after childbirth and the risk increases if a woman has experienced trauma prior to the pregnancy.
+PTSD can also occur after childbirth and the risk increases if a woman has experienced trauma before the pregnancy.
 Prevalence of PTSD following normal childbirth (that is, excluding stillbirth or major complications) is estimated to be between 2.8 and 5.6% at six weeks postpartum, with rates dropping to 1.5% at six months postpartum.
 Symptoms of PTSD are common following childbirth, with prevalence of 24–30.1% at six weeks, dropping to 13.6% at six months.
 Emergency childbirth is also associated with PTSD.